 Which other essential oils can help you fight harmful microbes?

 Toxins can enter our body for various reasons.
 It could be because of the environment we live in, and it could also be our diet and the foods we consume.
 The more toxins we have in our body, the greater the likelihood of contracting a disease and illness.

 In general, toxins are harmful substances that can come from various sources around us.
-Some of these sources can be obviously harmful, though some can seem completely ordinary.
 For example, the compound bisphenol A (BPA) can be found in plastics, which make up a lot of the things around us.
 Even yoga mats, which may be emblematic of good health, contain a toxin called azodicarbonamide.